raspberrypilearning/Year8-RelevanceTraining-Part2-GBICi4/en/step_5.md

 ## Task 2: Paper designs and assets
-In this task, you will undertake Session 4 which will introduce you to conceiving your app as a **Minimum Viable Product (MVP)** in a series of paper-based designed screens.
-You will then refine your app design ideas and resreach graphics andsound to use in your app.
+In this task, you will undertake Session 4 which will introduce you the concept of a **Minimum Viable Product (MVP)** in a series of paper-based designed screens.
+You will then refine your app design ideas and begin to research graphics and sound to use in your app.

 --- task ---